7 Reasons Why Your Home Always Feels Cold in Winter

 If you continue to run your furnace while an issue is present, you risk damaging other parts of the system and increasing the overall cost of the repair.

-Or worse, have it stop functioning in the middle of a cold spell.
+Or worse, have it stop functioning during a cold spell.

 Should You Hire an HVAC Specialist?

-For mechanical furnace issues, it is best to immediately call a heating service company to visit your home and diagnose the issue.
+It is best to immediately call a heating service company to visit your home and diagnose mechanical furnace issues.

-They will discuss the options you have for replacing the broken or faulty part, how much the repair will cost, and when you can expect the service.
+They will discuss your options for replacing the broken or faulty part, how much the repair will cost, and when you can expect the service.

 Most furnace parts are in-stock items that can be quickly replaced.
 If you have an older or unique unit, you might have to wait a few days for the specialty piece to arrive.